RedTeamPentesting/adauth/README.md

 if err != nil { /* error handling */ }

-// Only credentials are need, no specific target: creds, err := authOpts.NoTarget() if err != nil { /* error handling */ }
+// Only credentials are needed, no specific target: creds, err := authOpts.NoTarget() if err != nil { /* error handling */ }